 India's economy projected to grow 6.6% in 2025, supported by strong private consumption, investment: UN

-UNITED NATIONS: The Indian economy is projected to expand by 6.6 per cent in 2025, primarily supported by robust private consumption and investment, according to a United Nations report that said economic growth in South Asia is expected to remain robust this year mainly driven by the "strong performance" in India.
+UNITED NATIONS: The Indian economy is projected to expand by 6.6 per cent in 2025, primarily supported by robust private consumption and investment, according to a United Nations report.

+The report titled 'the UN World Economic Situation and Prospects 2025' was released here on Wednesday.

 The Indian economy grew by 6.8 per cent in 2024 and is forecast to expand by 6.6 per cent in 2025.
 The Indian economy is projected to return to the 6.8 per cent growth in 2026.